 Akshaya Patra is continuously leveraging technology to cater to millions of children.
 Its state-of-the-art kitchens have become a subject of study and they attract curious visitors from around the world.

 In partnership with the Government of India; various State Governments, the inestimable support from many businesses, philanthropic donors and well-wishers; we have grown from our humble beginnings in the year 2000, serving just 1,500 children across 5 schools.
-Today Akshaya Patra is the world’s largest (not-for-profit run) mid-day meal programme serving wholesome food to over 1.6 million children from 13,839 schools across 12 states in India.
+Today Akshaya Patra is the world’s largest (not-for-profit run) mid-day meal programme serving wholesome food to over 1.8 million children from 19,039 schools across 12 states and 2 Union Territories of India.